parasdev123/INST377-Final/README.md

 - Our backend servers uses GET, LISTEN, and FETCH in order to support the front end.
 We used the LISTEN request to confirm that our server is up and running and using the correct port.
 We have four GET request corresponding with the four different pages.
 Each page reprsent data from one set of the PG county.

-- /policeStations makes a call to the correct function in the server inorder to FETCH the data from PG county, edit it to display the clean & useful information, and send the data to the front end.
+- [Link to User Manuel](/policeStations) makes a call to the correct function in the server inorder to FETCH the data from PG county, edit it to display the clean & useful information, and send the data to the front end.
 This should produce in the return of the json data of police stations with their names, lat, and long for each department.

 - /libraires makes a call to the library function in the server which follows the same process as the police stations.
 The result is data in a json format that has the name, lat, and long for each library within PG county.